Variable Interest Entities (“VIE”)

 |Variable Interest Entities (“VIE”)||

-On May 24, 2019, the Company and Engineering/Remediation Resources Group, Inc. (“ERRG”) entered into an unpopulated joint venture agreement for project work bids within the Company’s Services Segment.
-The joint venture is doing business as Perma-Fix ERRG, a general partnership.
+The Company and Engineering/Remediation Resources Group, Inc. (“ERRG”) previously entered into an unpopulated joint venture agreement for project work bids within the Company’s Services Segment with the joint venture doing business as Perma-Fix ERRG, a general partnership.
 The Company has a 51% partnership interest in the joint venture and ERRG has a 49% partnership interest in the joint venture.
-Activities under Perma-Fix ERRG did not commence until the first quarter of 2020.

 The Company determines whether joint ventures in which it has invested meet the criteria of a VIE at the start of each new venture and when a reconsideration event has occurred.
 A VIE is a legal entity that satisfies any of the following characteristics: (a) the legal entity does not have sufficient equity investment at risk; (b) the equity investors at risk as a group, lack the characteristics of a controlling financial interest; or (c) the legal entity is structured with disproportionate voting rights.